Mamboski/Cluster-SPAM/README.md

 2. Brainstorming for implementation techniques and discovery
 3. Sensor isolation technique via wireshark filters
 4. Attack implementation section in report
+5. Proofreading and revisions in report.
+6. Participated in implementation demonstration